-Monmouthshire has a population density of 1.1 person per hectare, which is lower than the Welsh average of 1.5 persons per hectare and significantly lower than the South East Wales average of 7.36 persons per hectare.
+Monmouthshire has a population density of 1.1 person per hectare, which is lower than the Welsh average of 1.5 persons per hectare.
 This reflects the County's rural nature.
 The relative densities of population by community and town council area are shown in Map 19.
 Population densities are, as would be expected, highest in the towns.
 The majority of rural wards have low population densities when compared to national averages.
 Southern rural wards along the M4 corridor have slightly higher densities than rural wards in other parts of the County.